NordicSemiconductor/nrfcredstore/README.md

 ## Requirements

-For the device to respond to AT commands, the firmware on the device must have at_client enabled.
-This can be done by setting `CONFIG_AT_HOST_LIBRARY=y`.
-The [nRF9160: AT Client sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/nrf9160/at_client/README.html) can also be used, and the [nRF9160 DK application and modem firmware](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK/Download#infotabs) download contains a pre-built firmware.
+The device must be able to respond to AT commands.
+The [Cellular: AT Client sample](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/cellular/at_client/README.html) can be used, and the [nRF9151 DK application and modem firmware](https://www.nordicsemi.com/Products/Development-hardware/nRF9151-DK/Download?lang=en#infotabs) download contains a pre-built firmware.

 ## Command Line Interface